Guil913/DW/README.md

     -Time Machine: Users can provide a year and a month, and the system will return articles published during that specific time.
     -Gallery Search: Displays thumbnails of articles from a specific year, enabling users to scroll through and select articles visually.
     -Random Article: Get a random article, offering users a surprise piece of content each time.
     -Login & Register: Allows users to create accounts and log in.
-Includes a "Save" feature, where users can save and store their favorite articles for later reading.

 Technologies Used: